NashFP/computer-chess/jorendorff+cpp/README.md

     weird.
 It actually reverses the positions of all the pieces in memory.
 (The UI maybe ought to compensate, but it doesn&rsquo;t.)

-Microchess peculiarities:
+MicroChess peculiarities:

-*   Microchess doesn&rsquo;t enforce any rules whatsoever.
+*   MicroChess doesn&rsquo;t enforce any rules whatsoever.
     You can move your pieces in illegal ways.
     You can take six turns in a row.
     You can move the computer&rsquo;s pieces.

-*   Microchess does not support castling, *en passant*, or promotion.
+*   MicroChess does not support castling, *en passant*, or promotion.

     You can castle anyway, simply by moving your king and rook to the appropriate squares, and capture *en passant* by moving your pawn